Colvars/colvars/lammps/doc/src/fix_colvars.rst

 This fix interfaces LAMMPS to the collective variables `Colvars
 <https://colvars.github.io>`_ library, which allows to accelerate sampling of
-rare events and calculate potentials of mean force (PMFs) for any set of collective variables using a variety of sampling methods (e.g. umbrella-sampling, metadynamics, ABF...).
+rare events and the computation of free energy surfaces and potentials of mean force (PMFs) for any set of collective variables using a variety of sampling methods (e.g. umbrella-sampling, metadynamics, ABF...).

 This documentation describes only the "fix colvars" command itself in a LAMMPS script.
-The Colvars library is documented in the included `PDF manual <PDF/colvars-refman-lammps.pdf>`_ or in the webpage `https://colvars.github.io/colvars-refman-lammps/colvars-refman-lammps.html
+The Colvars library is fully documented in the included `PDF manual <PDF/colvars-refman-lammps.pdf>`_ or in the webpage `https://colvars.github.io/colvars-refman-lammps/colvars-refman-lammps.html
 <https://colvars.github.io/colvars-refman-lammps/colvars-refman-lammps.html>`_.